 - Pukekohe Primary Birthing Unit

 - Middlemore Hospital

-If you choose to birth at Middlemore, or are advised to, you can still transfer to one of the units soon after birth for your post natal stay.
+If you choose to birth at Middlemore, or are advised to, you can still be transfer to one of the units soon after birth for your postnatal stay.
 All units have BFHI accreditation and all the staff, including lactation consultants, are very experienced in helping with establishing breastfeeding.

-- Birthing and Assessment (B & A) - a 24-hour unit for emergency antenatal/postnatal problems and labour and birth.
+- Birthing & Assessment Unit fills the whole 2nd floor of the Galbraith Building which is the large building opposite the train station.
+It is a 24-hour unit for emergency antenatal/postnatal problems and labour and birth.

-- Neonatal Unit - intensive or special care for babies requiring assistance after birth.
+- Neonatal Care Unit provides intensive or special care for babies requiring assistance after birth.

-- Gynaecology Care Unit and Early Pregnancy and Assessment Clinic (EPAC) - provides assessment and care for women up to 20 weeks pregnant.
+- Gynaecology & Obstetric Service and Early Pregnancy and Assessment Clinic (EPAC) provides assessment and care for women up to 20 weeks pregnant.

-- Community Midwifery Service providing you with continuity before and after the birth of your baby.
+- Community Midwifery Service provides continued care before and after the birth of your baby.